 In order to convince the natives of your merits, Pacifiers must be assigned to the hex.
 These are assigned per hex controlled and are assumed to operate their own Pacification/Scouting missions into controlled hexes surrounding the central hex of control.
 They are assigned in the Activities section of Orders.
-One per cent of warriors (of the Home City, that is, of all the Clan's warriors in the City hex) need to be assigned as Pacifiers per controlled hex (the first GLO hex is a controlled hex).
+One per cent of warriors (of the Home City, that is, of all the Clan's warriors in the City hex) need to be assigned as Pacifiers per controlled hex (the first GL0 hex is a controlled hex).
+Players must notify the GM when the assigned Pacifiers increase (e.g. due to increase in GL).

 These warriors must all be assigned from a single unit residing in the Home City.
 They must have mounts and full metal armour (including either Breast or Cuirass - but do not require any armour that needs research.
-Scale and Ring Mail count as metal armour) and at least one metal weapon\.
+Scale and Ring Mail count as metal armour) and at least one metal weapon.
 Pacifiers should be assigned to all hexes you control - including water hexes, across Rivers, Mnts etc - unless there is a special reason for not doing this.

 They are (in total) available for Combat duty if the combat occurs in a controlled hex.
-These troops are also considered to train Militia to join the main Tribe should they be attacked (see
+These troops are also considered to train Militia to join the main Tribe should they be attacked (see Benefits below for more details).
+Politics research may modify these figures.